MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/ruby/install-gems-and-run.md

 # Install gems and run

+Use an action to set up Ruby, Ruby gems and then run a Ruby script.

-Using an action owned by `ruby` account.
+This is using an action owned by the `ruby` GH account.
 Don't confuse with action of same name  owned by `actions` account.

 [![ruby - setup-ruby](https://img.shields.io/static/v1?label=ruby&message=setup-ruby&color=blue&logo=github)](https://github.com/ruby/setup-ruby)

-From the action's docs, if you use `bundle-cache`, that means gems will be already for you (using `bundle install` and they will even be cached between builds.
-You can remove that option if you have no gems to install.
+From the action's docs, if you use `bundle-cache` option, that means gems will be set up for you.
+It effectively does `bundle install` and then caches gems between builds.
+You can remove that option below, if you have no gems to install.

 - `main.yml`
     ```yaml